 City ordinance #4157 requires that signage be posted by all displays selling Consumer Grade fireworks.
 The sign MUST be as shown, RED INK on WHITE background.

 A Consumer Fireworks Retail Sale permit from the Fire Department is required by any business entity selling Consumer Fireworks whether in a building or temporary structure.
 If selling from a temporary structure, i.e. tents, planning approval is required and a Fire Code required tent permit is required.
-The cost of a Consumer Fireworks Retail Sale permit is $100.

-Consumer Fireworks Retail Sale permit application (pdf/66k/2pp)
+Consumer Fireworks Retail Sale permit application (PDF)